sarahruth15/Hello-World/README.md

 # Description

-This project consists of me making my first repository on GitHub
+- This project consists of me making my first repository on GitHub
+- I hope I did this right!

 # Tools Used